Air Fryer Recipe

 Caramelised Onion Tartlets

-Caramelised onion tartlets are a delightful treat that combines buttery, flaky pastry with the rich, sweet flavour of slow-cooked onions.
+Caramelised onion tartlets are a lovely little bite, with buttery, flaky pastry and the deep, sweet flavour of onions cooked down slowly.

 Ingredients